cobalt-org/cobalt-org.github.io/docs/usage.md

 It will move it to `posts` folder besides changing "draft" status and `published_date`.

-For posts, by default, the date (`YYYY-MM-DD-`) will be prepend to your posts filename in order to keep them in a chronological order.
-This can be turn off in the configuration (see `publish_date_in_filename`).
-This setting is disabled for pages (and can be turn on in configuration).
+For posts only: by default, the date (`YYYY-MM-DD-`) will be prepend to your posts filename in order to keep them in chronological order.
+This can be disabled by manually setting `publish_date_in_filename: false` in your configuration.

 ### build